eriiikaaa/eriiikaaa/README.md

 👩‍💻 **Web Designer | Web Developer | SEO Specialist**

 ✨ 5+ years of experience turning ideas into digital experiences that work.
+I create websites that look stunning, run smoothly, and get found.
+My focus is always a balance of **design, development, and visibility**.

 ---

 ## 🚀 What I Do